elytra/MatterLink/README.md

 [api.local]
     BindAddress="0.0.0.0:4242" # or listen only to localhost: 127.0.0.1:4242
     #OPTIONAL (no authorization if token is empty)
-    Token="mytoken" # leave this empty if you know its going to run on the same machine as the minecraft server Buffer=1000
+    Token="mytoken" # leave this empty if you know its going to run on localhost only Buffer=1000
     RemoteNickFormat="{NICK}"
     ShowJoinPart = true